kris-chin/.dotfiles/TUTORIAL.md

 there is not yet a key command for this from my understanding and this still needs to be made. for now I've just been manually shutting down with the power button

 # closing windows

 META + SHIFT + Q

+# Remaping Keys

+For X11 (which is what I have right now), you should use `xbindkeys`/`xmodmap`.

+If you ever decide to use Wayland, you'll need a different solution, there are a few. consider `evremap`

+Also, just a reminder, you ALSO have i3 bindings.
+These are in `~/.config/i3/`

+## remapping keys in X

+There seems to be two tools for binding keys in X. We have `xkindkeys` and `xmodmap` I think `xmodmap` is for modifying the literal mappings, whereas `xbindkeys` is for running commands via keybindings. (i think I have some configs in i3, but this is for X itself)

+Regarding `xmodmap`, the configs are stored in `~/.xmodmap`, this file is then run within `~/.xinitrc`

+# X init

+I've put my X keybinds in this file.
+Feel free to put any additional x-related startup commands in this file.

+the file, `.xinitrc` only runs when X is started with `xstart`, when opened via a graphical loading screen, it looks for `.xprofile` instead of `.xinitrc`, so I just symlinked `.xprofile` to `.xinitrc`.